nodejs/node/doc/api/buffer.markdown

 Converting between Buffers and JavaScript string objects requires an explicit encoding method.
 The different string encodings are:

 * `'ascii'` - for 7-bit ASCII data only.
-This encoding method is very fast, and will strip the high bit if set.
+This encoding method is very fast and will strip the high bit if set.

 * `'utf8'` - Multibyte encoded Unicode characters.
 Many web pages and other document formats use UTF-8.